-However, like many recipes that are handed down, Mulligatawny Soup has been altered and adapted by so many generations of cooks that it now comes in many different forms.
+However, like many British soup recipes that have been handed down, Mulligatawny Soup has been altered and adapted by so many generations of cooks that it now comes in many different forms.
 Some versions are very meaty and contain chicken or lamb, others are creamy with the addition of coconut milk or cream, and some have Basmati rice cooked in them to make them even heartier.
 The spicing can vary too.
 Some just have curry powder like mine.
 Others may contain additional spices such as cinnamon or ginger.
 Pretty much every version contains pepper of some description – whether it’s hot chilli peppers or ground black pepper is up to the cook.
 I always opt for the latter.

 Best Vegetarian Mulligatawny Soup